RStudio Team AWS CloudFormation template

 To define additional configurations for options such as Authentication, SSL certificates and, etc., refer to the following RStudio Documentation:

-To check what are the latest product versions included in the CloudFormation template see this page.
+To check what are the latest product versions included in the CloudFormation template

 We update the CloudFormation template with new version of RStudio Pro Products.